The chromatic numbers of the Erdos-Hajnal graphs

 • saf says:

 Are these results comparable?
 Todorcevic’s conclusion is stronger in the sense that the incompact graph is moreover a tree.
-On the other hand, it appears that the incompactness there is restricted only to subgraphs of size $\le\aleph_1$, whereas here incompactness is witnessed on any small subgraph.
+On the other hand, it appears that the incompactness there is restricted only to subgraphs of size 1, whereas here incompactness is witnessed on any small subgraph.

 6. Literature says: